 Note 37 : Share based payments (Contd.)

 Arvind Internet Limited (AIL)

-A. AlL has instituted Employee Stock Option Scheme 2008 (ESOP 2008), pursuant to the approval of the shareholders of AlL at their extra ordinary general meeting held on October 23, 2007.
+A. AIL has instituted Employee Stock Option Scheme 2008 (ESOP 2008), pursuant to the approval of the shareholders of AIL at their extra ordinary general meeting held on October 23, 2007.
 Under ESOP 2008, the Company has granted options convertible into equal number of equity shares of the face value of ₹ 10 each.

-Scheme ESOS 2008 Date of grant October 15, 2015 April 01, 2016 and November 15, .2016 Number of options granted 27,69,500 30,24,300 Exercise price per option ₹10 ₹10 Fair Value of option on Grant date - - Vesting period Over a period of 1 to 5 years Vesting requirements On continued employment with the company and fulfilment of performance parameters.
-Exercise period 3 to 5 years from the date of vesting Method of settlement Through allotment of one equity share for each option granted.
+Scheme ESOS 2008 Date of grant October 15, 2015 April 01, 2016 and November 15, .2016 Number of options granted 27,69,500 30,24,300 Exercise price per option ₹10 ₹10 Fair Value of option on Grant date - - Vesting period Over a period of 1 to 5 years Vesting requirements On continued employment with th On continued employment with the company and fulfilment of performance parameters Exercise period 3 to 5 years from the date of vestin g Method of settlement Through allotment of one equity sh